-Dr Williams said: “Most people will ‘think in words’ when trying to solve problems, which helps with planning or particularly complicated tasks.
+Lead author, Dr David Williams, lecturer in the Department of Psychology at Durham University, said: "Most people will 'think in words' when trying to solve problems, which helps with planning or particularly complicated tasks.
 Young typically developing children tend to talk out loud to guide themselves when they face challenging tasks.

 "However, only from about the age of seven do they talk to themselves in their head and, thus, think in words for problem-solving.
 How good people are at this skill is in part determined by their communication experiences as a young child."